 The foundations and implications of Computer Science including:

-- How a computer is made, the CPU, input, output and storage devices
+- Hardware: the CPU, input, output and storage devices

 - Networks, compression, Cybersecurity and encryption

-- Data types and data structures from binary to stacks, queues and graphs
+- Data structures from binary to stacks, queues and graphs

 - Legal, moral, cultural and ethical issues such as Artificial Intelligence, eWaste and software piracy

 Component 02: Algorithms and Programming

 This builds on component 01 to include computational thinking and problem-solving.
 It covers: